insidewhy/rb_lovely/README.markdown

 2. SortedHash: An associative array hashed by the keys ordered by the values.
 Used to build the [catmist matching algorithm](http://catmist.com) as [the builtin SortedSet class turned out not to be that great](http://architecturalatrocities.com/post/23659800703/the-ruby-standard-library-is-a-disgracene).

-## Ordered Set
+## SortedSet

 An ordered set with no duplicates.
+Do not modify while iterating.

 ### Adding elements
 Compares elements using <=> methods to order elements, adding elements has complexity O(log(n)).